UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * Chaingun Statue: A knight-like statue armed with dual chainguns.
 Only appears as an Icon of Sin (or other final boss) summon.

 MASKIM XUL (Obsidian, 2018):
-* WILL 'O WISP: A 5 HP green lost soul that retaliates when killed with a triple baron attack.
+* Will 'o Wisp: A 5 HP green lost soul that retaliates when killed with a triple baron attack.
-* DAMNED SOUL: A 50 HP gray lost soul that explodes when killed and self-destructs to attack.
+* Damned Soul: A 50 HP gray lost soul that explodes when killed and self-destructs to attack.
-* SATYR: A 500 HP Weak Hell Noble with only a deadly melee attack.
+* Satyr: A 500 HP Weak Hell Noble with only a deadly melee attack.
 Spawns with Hell Knights.
-* CACOLICH: A Cacodemon variant that shoots green homing projectiles and retaliates with a string of imp fireballs.
+* Cacolich: A Cacodemon variant that shoots green homing projectiles and retaliates with a string of imp fireballs.
-* DEATH INCARNATE: A re-skin of the revenant, to help visual variety in the slot.
+* Death Incarnate: A re-skin of the revenant, to help visual variety in the slot.
-* LORD OF HERESY: A 1250 HP Hell Noble that can fire a three-way baron ball spread.
+* Lord of Heresy: A 1250 HP Hell Noble that can fire a three-way baron ball spread.
 Spawns with barons.
 	* Change: The latter four monsters are re-based from Realm667, so there may be minor differences in frames and sounds.

 STRUGGLE: ANTARESIAN LEGACY (antares, 2018):